zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 # [fit] Bangkok Metro 🚇

-^I have a blog called .., where I share about interesting things on SwiftUI and other things ^I'm also part of the wwdc notes, a community driven collection of wwdc notes from all years.
+^I also have a blog called .., where I share interesting things on SwiftUI and other things ^I'm part of the wwdc notes community, which is a community effort on writing notes for all wwdc sessions from all years.
 ^Lastly I'm also a indie developer building Bangkok metro, I know some of you use it daily, thank you very much for that!

 ---